dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 ## Concept
 <img src="/images/reactorkitexample/reactorkit4.png" width="800" height="400">
+__ref__ : github.com/ReactorKit/ReactorKit

 In this image, Reactor's role is like state manager.
-As you guys know, When the action comes from View,  there exists delay to complete the action and make a state for.
+As you guys know, When the action comes asynchoronously from View, there exists delay to complete the action and to make a state.

-Mutate() function treat Action and process  and pass it to reduce() function.
-Because reduce() send state from reactor to view, we can reflect state from the reactor immedietly on View.
+Mutate() process action, convert to mutation, and send the mutation to reduce() function.
+Because reduce() return state which is converted from mutation, we can reflect state from the reactor immedietly on View.

-Furhermore, Some cases we need to bind servies api on reactor to show view state.
+Furthermore, Some cases we need to bind servies api on reactor to show view state.
-In this case, mutate() occur state based on action, and service.
-Mutate() also can send data to service as well.
+In this case, mutate() send state to the view based on action, and service.
+Mutate() also can send state to service as well.

-From the reactor, Action is input, and state is output. these action (input) and state (stream) is stream, and we can implement it with RxSwift.
+From the reactor, Action is input, and state is output. these action (input) and state (output) is stream, and we can implement it with RxSwift.

 Next, Here are one-line explaination for each reactor functions from [ReactorKit](https://github.com/ReactorKit/ReactorKit)